GeorgeDaoud3/SOFE3980U-Lab4/README.md

 ## Introduction and Getting started
 1. Watch the following video about [Dev-ops](https://www.youtube.com/watch?v=LFDrDnKPOTg).
 2. Install Jenkins Server on GCP, using Helm.
-Helm is a tool to create a customized applications within Kubernetes.
+Helm is a tool to create customized applications within Kubernetes.
    1. Watch the following video about [Helm](https://www.youtube.com/watch?v=fy8SHvNZGeE).
    2. If there is no Kubernetes cluster within your GCP project, Create a cluster as illustrated in [MS3](https://github.com/GeorgeDaoud3/SOFE3980U-Lab3#setup-google-kubernetes-engine-gke).
 To get the cluster information.
       ```cmd